 - talk to a nurse or doctor about the abortion methods available, including any associated risks and complications

-- do a pregnancy test to confirm you're pregnant – an ultrasound scan may be done to check how many weeks pregnant you are
+- be offered an ultrasound scan to check how many weeks pregnant you are

-When you're sure you want to go ahead with the abortion, you'll be asked to sign a consent form and a date for the abortion will be arranged.
-You can change your mind at any point up to the start of the procedure.
+When you're sure you want to have an abortion, you'll be asked to sign a consent form and the clinic or hospital will arrange a date for the abortion.

 Methods of abortion

-- medical abortion (the "abortion pill") – taking medication to end the pregnancy
+- medical abortion ("abortion pill") – taking medicine to end the pregnancy

-- surgical abortion – a minor procedure to remove the pregnancy
+- surgical abortion – a procedure to remove the pregnancy

 Medical and surgical abortions can generally only be carried out up to 24 weeks of pregnancy.